Active surveillance

 What are the advantages and disadvantages?

 Deciding whether or not to go on active surveillance is a personal choice.
 What may be important to one person might not be to someone else.
-If you’re offered active surveillance, there’s usually no rush to make a decision.
-Speak to your doctor or nurse before deciding whether it’s right for you.
+If you’re offered active surveillance, speak to your doctor or nurse before deciding whether to go on it – they can help you decide whether it’s right for you.
+You may find it helpful to use our list of questions to ask your doctor or nurse.

 Advantages